ARK-Builders/ARK-Navigator/README.md

 What to expect going forward?
 -----------------------------

 This app is under development right now, with more and more features being added gradually.
 After the initial phase of development, the ARK Navigator should work with all kinds of files, allowing you to preview the files and manipulate them.
+In the future as well, you should expect advanced bookmarking that would allow you save a link to an online media resource such as Youtube, SoundCloud or Spotify.